rmsrosa/rode_convergence_euler/docs/src/wiener_nonhomogeneous.md

 ### An illustrative sample path

-Just for the sake of illustration, we solve for a solution path, using the Euler method, which in SciML is provided as `RandomEM()`, and with a fixed time step `dt = 1/100`:
+Just for the sake of illustration, we solve for a solution path, using the Euler method, which in SciML is provided as `RandomEM()`, and with a fixed time step.
+We fix the `seed` just for the sake of reproducibility:
 ```@example linrode
 sol = solve(prob, RandomEM(), dt = 1/100, seed = 123)
 ```